An abbreviated excerpt on the foundation of Myers-Briggs Type and its importance

 For the first thirty or so years of observing human behavior, Jung named and wrote about two opposite Attitudes or ways of facing the world – Extraversion (E) and Introversion (I).
 It was not until the end of his treatise on Psychological Types that Jung concluded these two categories were too simple to explain “the tremendous differences among individuals.”
 To account for these differences, Jung categorized and named two Perceiving Functions (Sensing – S and Intuition – N) and two Judging Functions (Thinking – T and Feeling – F).
 The first three preferences in Myers’ 16 Types come directly from these aspects of Jung’s theory.

 What we cannot see directly from our Type Code is Jung’s proposition that we engage Extraversion and Introversion in different ways.
 A person with an introverted preference does not introvert like every other introvert.
 In other words, when we engage our energy in an outward or inward manner, we merge that energy with one of the four Mental Functions of S, N, T and F. The energy Attitudes move the Functions either toward the outer world, or toward the inner world, resulting in eight different “Function-Types” (also called Eight Jungian Functions, Function-Attitudes, Mental Functions, Mental Processes or Cognitive Processes).
-These Eight Functions are (click here and scroll down to learn about the Functions in their Attitude)
+These Eight Functions are:

 - Extraverted Sensing, Intuition, Thinking and Feeling (abbreviated as Se, Ne, Te, Fe), and